FAQ - Journey from Skype for Business to Microsoft Teams

 What is the future of Skype for Business Server?

 We recognize that customers are using Skype for Business on-premises and many need to continue to use Skype for Business on-premises for some users or geographies due to their requirements.
-We are targeting general availability of Skype for Business Server 2019 by the end of 2018 (dates subject to change).
+We’re targeting general availability of Skype for Business Server 2019 by the end of 2018 (dates subject to change).

 What will happen to the Skype brand?